AvinashChandavar7/forstu/readme.md

 # Forstu Assessment

+## Task 1: Excel Data Importer (Node.js Script)

+### Background Context:

+As part of the scholarship management system, a Node.js script is required to efficiently handle the import of student data from an Excel file provided by the college.

+### Use Case:

+The college provides an Excel sheet with details of enrolled students.
+The script should read this file, extract relevant information such as student names, emails, and enrollment dates, and generate student profiles in the database.

+### Task Description:

+1. **Read Excel File:**

+   - Develop a script to read the provided Excel file.
+   - Extract relevant information (e.g., name, email, enrollment date).

+2. **Create Student Profiles into Database:**
+   - Generate student profiles in the database using the extracted data.
+   - Include default fields for all students in the profiles (e.g., set Default State to Maharashtra).

+## Task 2: Dynamic Form Builder (React Component)

+### Background Context:

+In the scholarship management system, a dynamic form is needed that adapts to each student's null values, providing a smooth and guided process for accurate scholarship processing.

+### Use Case:

+After profiling from the Excel data, students receive an email notification to fill out a dynamic form tailored to their specific scholarship eligibility criteria.

+### Task Description:

+1. **Dynamic Field Display:**

+   - Develop a React component that dynamically displays form fields based on the student's pending data.

+2. **Email Notifications:**

+   - Implement functionality to automatically send email notifications to students, prompting them to complete the dynamic form.

+3. **Form Validation & Submission:**

+   - Incorporate form validation to ensure accurate and valid information.
+   - Provide the ability to submit the form.

+4. **Progress Tracker:**
+   - Include a progress tracker within the form to guide students through the step-by-step process.

+## Task 3: Scholarship Assignment Algorithm (Node.js Algorithm)

+### Background Context:

+A robust Node.js algorithm is needed to automate the process of determining scholarship eligibility for students based on predefined criteria.

+### Use Case:

+The algorithm efficiently sifts through a large pool of student data, applying predefined criteria to automatically assign scholarships to deserving students.

+### Task Description:

+1. **Eligibility Criteria:**

+   - Define and understand eligibility criteria considering academic performance, financial need, and extracurricular activities.

+2. **Algorithm Implementation:**

+   - Develop a Node.js algorithm that evaluates student data against the predefined eligibility criteria.

+3. **Optimization:**

+   - Design the algorithm for optimal performance, considering speed and efficiency in searching and assigning scholarships.

+4. **Automation:**
+   - Automate the scholarship assignment process using the implemented algorithm.

+## Task 4: Interactive Dashboard - Admin Panel (React)

+### Background Context:

+The React application needs an interactive dashboard tailored for administrators, providing a comprehensive overview of scholarship assignments and tools for manual adjustments.

+### Use Case:

+Administrators access the dashboard to review scholarship assignments, with the ability to manually adjust assignments based on specific considerations.

+### Task Description:

+1. **Summary Display:**

+   - Create a React component displaying a concise summary of scholarship assignments for administrators.

+2. **Manual Adjustment Feature:**

+   - Implement functionality for administrators to review and manually adjust scholarship assignments within the dashboard.

+3. **User Authentication:**
+   - Implement user authentication specifically tailored for administrators, ensuring secure access to the dashboard features.

 # Backend

 The backend of this application is built using Express.js and provides a set of RESTful API endpoints for handling Excel-related operations and managing student data.